JPisani4/dark-souls-tools/docs/COMPONENT_AUDIT_REPORT.md

 ## 📊 Executive Summary

-This audit evaluates the current state of component usage across the Dark Souls Tools codebase, identifying areas of improvement and providing recommendations for better modularity and consistency.
+This audit evaluates the current state of component usage across the Soulsborne Tools codebase, identifying areas of improvement and providing recommendations for better modularity and consistency.

 **Overall Score: 8.5/10** ✅